Introduction to Identifying Gambling Goals

 Does Bankroll Size Matter?

-Before we can discuss goals, we first need to understand their relationship with the size of our gambling bankroll.
+Your first step to identifying your gambling goals is to understand its relationship with the size of your gambling bankroll.
 Why?
 Because how quickly those gambling goals are met is highly dependent on a player’s available bankroll.

-A relatively small bankroll can accomplish all three goals stated above.
+A relatively small bankroll can accomplish the most common goals of slots enthusiasts: Fun, profit, and comps.
 And, if a small bankroll is all you feel comfortable spending, then that’s perfect.
-You may never get to top tier player’s status within a calendar year, but that’s not itself a goal.
-It’s a gift.
+You may never achieve the top tier in your player’s club, but so what?

 Is it Maximum Entertainment Value?